HookturnDigital/advanced-forms-docs/Frequently-asked-questions.md

 # Frequently asked questions

-[//]: # (WIP - answer all of these then organise accordingly.
-Some may be better suited to troubleshooting or docs of their own)

 ## Can I have multiple forms on the same page?

 Yes, you may have multiple forms on the same page.